Don’t Let Your Email Campaigns Be a Victim of Temporary Email Address

-Real-time verification - Try Clearout’s email API to identify whether a domain or email address is associated with disposable email address generators.
+Real-time verification - Try Clearout’s email API to identify whether a domain or email address is associated with temporary email address generators.

-Other tips that can persuade subscribers to use their primary email address than a disposable email
+Other tips that can persuade subscribers to use their primary email address than a temporary email

 Evolving Trust People are apprehensive about sharing their most frequently used email addresses as they fear its misuse.
 This requires you to be honest, straight, and more vocal about the quality of security services.
 Let the prospects be aware of your privacy and data security policies to build up trust in you and your services.
 Consistency, sharing user-generated content are some other ways to evolve trust.

 Restrict the Incentives Incentives are a widely used way of attracting prospects but some users take advantage of the generosity and tend to misuse it by signing up with more than one email to fetch the maximum benefits.

 Some websites allow users to keep the throwaway email for more than 10 minutes even if you have the opt-in form.
 The best way would be to give the new users a follow-up email within 30 minutes or even the next day.